 Team members: The people working in the Pienta lab are dedicating to understanding the ecology of cancer, how cancer metastasizes and developing new therapies for patients suffering from cancer.

-Sarah Amend: Sarah is a post-doctoral fellow in the lab and received her undergraduate degree from N.C.
+Sarah Amend: Sarah is an Assistant Professor, partnering with Dr. Pienta to study the ecology of cancer.
+She was a post-doctoral fellow in the lab and received her undergraduate degree from N.C.
 State University in Biological Sciences and did her Ph.D. thesis work on contributions of the microenvironment to bone resident cancer at Washington University in St. Louis.
 She is studying the role of the malignant cancer niche in inducing cancer cell biodiversity.

 Amber DeGroot: Amber is a graduate student in Pharmacology and Molecular Sciences.
-She is studying the epigenetic control of macrophage polarization.
+She is studying the role of IL4 receptor alpha in macrophage polarization.

 Diane Reyes: Diane is a Nurse Practitioner who helps drive the Pienta lab translational research efforts.
 She also teams with Dr. Pienta to deliver the best possible care of our patients.

-Don Vindivich: Don Vindivich was neither born nor raised in Maryland however he is proud to say “Ich bin ein Baltimoron”.
-He studied at Towson University, obtained his degree and immediately began work in the Urology Department here at Johns Hopkins.
-Don has been the key leader of the laboratory under 3 Urological Research directors.
+Don Vindivich: Don has been the key leader of the laboratory under 3 Urological Research directors.
 Don’s major interests in the lab include rare cell isolation and facilitating the cataloging of human urological specimens.